innocodive/lets-learn-es2015/Classes.md

 ```

 <h5>Symbol.species well-known symbol</h5>
+when inheriting from built-ins, any method that returns an instance of the built-in will automatically return a derived class instance instead.
 Following builtin types have `Symbol.species` property defined on them:
 - Array
 - ArrayBuffer (discussed in Chapter 10)